Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 The final result is that your body becomes a fat-burning machine.
 This not only helps you lose weight; the diet helps convert fat in your liver into ketones.

 Ketones are energy sources.
 When glucose is in limited supply, ketones are used as fuel.
-Ketones are made in the liver when fats are broken down.
+The liver makes ketones as fats break down.

 Types of Keto Diets